Tracially embeddable strategies: Lifting MIP* tricks to MIPco: Proof for the Rounding Theorem

-In the remainder of this section, we show some technical lemmas related to symmetric strategies.
-The first lemma bounds the synchronicity of any tracial embedded strategy by the synchronicity of the two symmetric strategies defined by their respective measurement operators.
+In this subsection, we show some lemma about symmetric strategies.
+The first lemma regarding symmetric strategy is bounding the synchronicity of any tracially embeddable strategy by the synchronicity of the two symmetric strategies defined by their respective measurement operators.